GNOME/gimp/devel-docs/icons.md

 2. **Color**: the color icon theme, also designed with vector graphics, yet it won't be recolored.

-3. **Legacy**: icon theme which contains the old GIMP 2.8's raster icons (mostly untouched ever since GIMP 2.10).
+3. **Legacy**: icon theme which contains the old LIGMA 2.8's raster icons (mostly untouched ever since LIGMA 2.10).
 It is not maintained anymore and we are not expecting new icons for Legacy.
 Yet since we keep them in the source tree for now, we would accept updates.